Finnish military ranks: General officers

 The ranks of field marshal (sotamarsalkka) and Marshal of Finland (Suomen marsalkka) were bestowed on Carl Gustaf Emil Mannerheim in 1933 and 1942, respectively.
 These are officially not military ranks but honorific titles, but were used like military ranks senior to the rank of general.
-The insignia used was a general's insignia added with crossed marshal's baton.
+The insignia used was a general's insignia with crossed marshal's batons.

+The Finnish Field Marshal grade would be the equivalent to the NATO OF-10 rank.

-All generals from brigadier general to general are addressed as "Mr./Mrs. General"("herra/rouva kenraali"), and similarly for admirals.
+All generals from brigadier general to general are addressed as "Sir/Ma'am General"("herra/rouva kenraali"), and similarly for admirals.

 Historical honorary titles

 The rank of general may, as a sign of special recognition, include a service branch: those historically used were general of infantry (jalkaväenkenraali), general of cavalry (ratsuväenkenraali) and general of artillery (tykistökenraali).
 These additions do not affect seniority.
 There are no living general officers with such recognition, the last one being General of Infantry Adolf Ehrnrooth (1905–2004).

 Personnel who fought in the Finnish Jaegers of the German Army during World War I are often referred to as such, e.g. jääkärieversti "Jaeger colonel".